matthieuheitz/npy_viewer/README.md

 This repository contains pairs of .desktop files and Python scripts, that allow to open .npy files with a double click and quickly visualize the array that it contains, as well as statistics about it.
+The scripts also work when opening multiple files at once.

 The .desktop files follow the [Desktop Entry specifications](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html), so they should work for most Linux.
 It was tested on Ubuntu 16.04.

+### Requirements

 The Python scripts are written for Python 2, but they can be easily changed to work for Python 3.

+For NPYFileViewer, `numpy` needs to be installed.

+For NPYImageViewer, `numpy` and `matplotlib` need to be installed.

 ### Installing